Buying a home at auction - What do I need to know?

 The benefits of buying at auction

 Buying a property at auction means avoiding the usual lengthy buying process.
-As soon as the hammer falls, the winning bidder exchanges on the property.
+As soon as the hammer falls, the winning bidder exchanges contracts on the property.
 Completion must then happen within 28 days.

 The downsides of buying at auction